TJ Friedl Player Props: Reds vs. Royals

 Royals Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Royals pitching staff ranks 14th in the league.
+- The Royals pitching staff is 14th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Royals' 5.13 team ERA ranks 28th across all MLB pitching staffs.
+- The Royals' 5.10 team ERA ranks 28th across all league pitching staffs.

-- Royals pitchers combine to give up 73 total home runs at a rate of 1.1 per game (to rank 16th in baseball).
+- The Royals rank 17th in baseball in home runs allowed (74 total, 1.1 per game).

-- Greinke (1-6) takes the mound for the Royals in his 14th start of the season.
-He's put together a 4.05 ERA in 66 2/3 innings pitched, with 50 strikeouts.

-- The righty last pitched on Tuesday against the Miami Marlins, when he tossed 4 1/3 innings, allowing one earned run while giving up four hits.
+- His most recent appearance was on Wednesday against the Miami Marlins, when the right-hander threw seven innings, surrendering five earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.